Master Digital Marketing, WordPress, SEO

 • Source Sans Pro

-Okay, if you want are the popular fonts on the web, then you must see this Google Font Analytics report where you can see the most viewed fonts live.
+Okay, if you want the popular fonts on the web, then you must see this Google Font Analytics report where you can see the most viewed fonts live.

-That means the more viewed, more adaptable.
+That means the more viewed, the more adaptable.

 So after looking at all this, Which one is your best Google fonts from the least?

-Obviously, you would like to know right, as website loading is one of the primary considerations for a better website.
+You would like to know right, as website loading is one of the primary considerations for a better website.

 I am sure you would like to provide a speedy website apart from readable content to your readers.